What People Say

 gerard, thanks for sending me a copy of "ginny good" and please know that i not only enjoyed reading it but felt it belongs in high schools, colleges and public libraries the world over. the rich writing and your amazing attention to details (were you taking notes in the 60's?) were remarkable. powerful stuff, not that it will save anybody's soul like a good verse of bible but it certainly presents a unique slice of life circa the late 60's and somewhat beyond that should be understood if only as a cautionary tale for any future 'me' generations. not to say that we didn't live our lives out fully and deeply and richly but some amount of restraint would have done us good and ginny.

 Yeah, it's a cautionary tale as well as a good book but nobody pays much attention to either of those things anymore.
 People have to figure stuff out for themselves.
-I didn't pay much attention to cautionary tales when I was a kid; if I had I wouldn't have had a cautionary tale to tell and wouldn't have written a good book.
+I didn't pay much attention to cautionary tales when I was a kid; if I had I wouldn't have had a cautionary tale to tell and wouldn't have written such a good book.
 Thanks.
 G.

 September 14, 2006